harshkoli201/harshkoli201/README.md

 ## I'm a  Developer! 💻

 - I’m currently Learning Andriod Development N Flask
-- Pursing Degree in Data Engineering
+- Pursuing Degree in Data Engineering
 - 2021 Goals: Contribute more to Open Source projects and keep Coding
 - Co-Founder and Lead Programmer at TreeTracker App